sgul-genetics-centre-bioinformatics/Next-Generation-Sequencing-Pipelines/README.md

 # Next-Generation-Sequencing-Pipelines
-cripts for QC, Alignemnt and Variant Calling of Exome Sequence Data.
+Scripts for QC, Alignemnt and Variant Calling of Exome Sequence Data.
 Following the GATK Best Practices guidelines